bizcor/junkjunkjunk/README.md

 ## Detecting duplicates

 **dupscan.py** scans a filesystem tree rooted at the given directory, or rooted at the current working directory if no directory is specified.
-It traverses the tree processing non-symlink regular files.
+It traverses the tree processing regular files.
 For each such file it encounters, it writes to stdout a line of data that is formatted as follows.
-I show a colon as a field delimiter here, but the default delimiter is an ascii nul character (\0).
+I show the string ' : ' as a field delimiter here, but the default delimiter is an ascii nul character (\0).

-*HOSTNAME:MD5_CHECKSUM:FILESYSTEM_DEVICE_NUMBER:INODE_NUMBER:SIZE_IN_BYTES:PATH*
+*HOSTNAME : MD5_CHECKSUM : FILESYSTEM_DEVICE_NUMBER : INODE_NUMBER : SIZE_IN_BYTES : PATH*